Security Service of Ukraine: Organization and structure

+The headquarters of the SBU is at 32–35, Volodymyrska Street, Kyiv.

+The Constitution of Ukraine defines the SBU as a military formation, and its staff are considered military personnel with ranks.
+It is subordinated directly under the authority of the president of Ukraine.

 The general structure and operational methods of SBU appear to be very similar to that of its predecessor (KGB of Ukrainian Soviet Socialist Republic) with exception of Ukrainian Border Guards and department responsible for security of high-rank state officials.
 Both of them became independent institutions.
 However, the SBU keeps under its control special operation Alpha units with bases in every Ukrainian province.
 According to British political expert Taras Kuzio the organizational structure of SBU remains bloated in size compared to its predecessor, the Soviet Ukrainian KGB, with the total number of active officers being as high as 30,000 personnel.
 It is six times larger than the British domestic MI5 and external MI6 combined.